WozzyA/Python-Wi-Fi-Positioning-System/README.md

 ===============================

 #### *Script updated to Python3!*
-This script use the Google Geolocation API.
+This script uses the Google Geolocation API.
 It was tested on GNU/Linux (require `iw`), OpenBSD (use `ifconfig`) and Mac OS X (require `airport`).
 Special thanks go to contributors!

 *   **API key required:**

-    A Google API key is required, get it yours here:
+    A Google API key is required, get yours here:
     https://developers.google.com/maps/documentation/geolocation/intro